Use Instructional Technologies for Traditional Classroom Contingency Planning

 • Have students submit assignments via e-mail.
 To help manage assignments and incoming e-mail, have students use specific e-mail subject lines and filenames.
 For example, in the subject line, put the course or assignment name/number.
 In the filename, put the student's name, assignment name and/or date.

-• Create an online assessment in D2L.
+• Create a Quiz in D2L.
 With the exception of essay questions, online assessments can be automatically graded in D2L.
 If students miss an assessment, exceptions can be made for them.

 • Give take-home exams.
 Instructors can distribute a take-home exam through D2L course tools or through email.